 I remember the first time I held the little puppy that my brother got for me.
 Of course, he and his friends had already named her Lady Poobette of the House of Windsor, something or the other that I, little Arthur, could not pronounce.
 Somehow I managed to get Tibet out of all of that.
 Tibet was a black and white miniature collie, and she was my best friend until I was in the seventh grade.

 It's impossible to be a part of a person's life and not become friends with their animals or take iPhone photos of them.
 In my profession, animals and children are the most complex subject to photograph because they are easily distracted and do not look at the camera for long.
 Put two of either child or dog in a shot, and you are working on a wing and a prayer.

-Victor, Erica, Mitzi, Millie and Hoover
+Victor, Erica, Mitzi, Millie, and Hoover

 After Katrina, my friend Donald came down from Chicago with an animal rescue group called PAWS.
-The Gulf Coast was a strange and desolate place that was no longer the way it once was after the hurricane.
+The Gulf Coast was a strange and lonely place that was no longer the way it once was after the hurricane.
 Homes and businesses along the coast were wiped out.
 Paws brought an RV where they neutered and gave shots to the animals.
 The people of Waveland that came to adopt were happy to do so.
-So many left their loved ones behind thinking they would return or had to because shelters did not allow animals in
+So many left their loved ones behind, thinking they would return or had to because shelters did not allow animals in

-Alecia, Truman, Holly and Percy
+Alecia, Truman, Holly, and Percy

 Penny and Felicia